 “Yeah, definitely!”
 Stefan replied, in a matter-of-fact way.

 “Did you have some supplies with you?”
 I asked.

-“I had some croissants and a few joints so I was ok,” he said and laughed.
+“Some croissants and a few joints, so I was ok,” he said and laughed.

 Definitely not your usual adventurer.